-Litter trays.
-Large aluminium roasting pans can be used as disposable trays.
+- Litter trays.
+Large aluminium roasting pans can replace litter trays.

 Keep a list of emergency accommodation for your cat in your emergency kit.

-There may be a situation where you are trapped away from home.
+- There may be a situation where you away from home.
 Leave a spare key with a trusted friend, neighbour or pet sitter so they can access your pets if you cannot reach them.
 Tell them where your emergency kit is.

 - You can purchase stickers to place in a visible spot to alert emergency service workers to how many people and pets live in the house and what kind of pets they are.
 Place these on all major entrances to your home.
 Write the name and phone number of you and your veterinarian on the sticker.
 If you do evacuate your home and take your pets with you to write ‘evacuated’ across the sticker so the workers know the pets are safe.